-pH electrodes differ in a range of ways; from tip shape, junction, material and fill.
+pH electrodes have many options to choose from; tip shape, junction type, shaft material and fill solution.
 A key difference is whether the electrode has a single or double junction.

 How do electrodes work?